When to visit

 Atlantic Film Festival

-Description: The Atlantic Film Festival, which is celebrating 38 years in 2018, is an eight-day celebration of film, media and music from around the world.
+Description: The Atlantic Film Festival, which celebrated 35 years in 2015, is an eight-day celebration of film, media and music from around the world.
 It’s a festival that turns Halifax – a charming and historic coastal city – into an international Mecca for the arts, abuzz with filmmakers, industry types and film lovers.

 Prismatic Art Festival